MicrosoftDocs/visualstudio-docs/docs/code-quality/use-roslyn-analyzers.md

    `dotnet_analyzer_diagnostic.severity = <severity>`

 Entries that configure multiple analyzer rules at once apply only to rules that are *enabled by default*.
-Analyzer rules that are marked as disabled by default in the analyzer package must be enabled through explicit `dotnet_diagnostic.<rule ID>.severity = <severity>` .
+Analyzer rules that are marked as disabled by default in the analyzer package must be enabled through explicit `dotnet_diagnostic.<rule ID>.severity = <severity>` entries.

 If you have multiple entries that are applicable to a specific rule ID, the order of precedence for the applicable entry is as follows: